autonomous-viranjan/ipc-mqtt-json/README.md

 # IPC via MQTT Protocol and json

 ## Basic example scripts
 This repository contains examples of MQTT clients using the MQTT 5.0 protocol.
-A publisher-subscriber scheme is illustrated which can serve as a building block for more complex communication architectures.
+A publisher-subscriber design is illustrated which can serve as a building block for more complex communication architectures.

 Key dependencies:
 - Mosquitto MQTT broker